jcampbellGoPuff/main-repo/desktop-tools/README.md

 If the above command works right, it will output both the files because they each contain both strings:

 ```
 ./src/array-utils.js
 ./app/search.js
 ```

-But the above has issues, beyond having to type a long command, typo-vulnerable command line:
+But the above has issues, beyond having to type a long, typo-vulnerable command line:

-* You will search files you probably don't care about, such as hidden files and software installation folders
+- You will search files you probably don't care about, such as hidden files and software installation folders
-* The above will match binary files
+- The above will match binary files
-* The above command will break if file names have spaces.
+- The above command will break if file names have spaces.
-* You run some risk of exceeding the number of arguments allowed in a command if the `find` command returns too many path names.
+- You run some risk of exceeding the number of arguments allowed in a command if the `find` command returns too many path names.

-In this case, we have a file space in its name, 'test/test all.js', that contains `forEach`.
-Because of the space, the above command would not work quite right.
-The expansion of the `find` command listed the file names with the spaces, but the shell would not treat that specially in the result.
-This would mean that the outer `egrep` would not evaluate `./test/test all.js` as a single file.
+For the reasons noted above, the above `egrep` command would not work quite right.
+The subcommand in `$(...)` would list `test/test all.js` as it should, but the pieces of the file path would be treated as separate arguments to `egrep`.
+Here is the result you would see:

 ```
 ./src/array-utils.js
 ./app/search.js
 ./test/test: No such file or directory
 all.js: No such file or directory
 ```

-If `test/test all.js` contained `iterate` as well as `forEach`, it would not have been included in the results.
+If `test/test all.js` contained `iterate` as well as `forEach`, it would not be included in the results.

 ---

 ### srcfind hides the complexity & avoids the issues

 `srcfind` provides a driver for `egrep` and `find` that will require you to enter only the strings you are seeking, as well as rid you of the issues noted above.

 ```
 srcfind forEach iterate

 # outputs same as above, with no errors on "test/test all.js"
 ./src/array-utils.js
 ./app/search.js
 ```